D-LIO: 6DoF Direct LiDAR-Inertial Odometry based on Simultaneous Truncated Distance Field Mapping: State of the Art

 Voxel-based methods are extensively used due to their simplicity and ease of implementation.
 Voxblox \cite{Voxblox} efficiently generates Euclidean Signed Distance Fields (ESDF) from Truncated Signed Distance Fields (TSDF), establishing a common baseline in volumetric mapping.
-FIESTA \cite{FIESTA} further enhances computational efficiency by employing occupancy-based wavefront propagation instead of TSDF, thereby reducing complexity.
 Additionally, Voxfield \cite{Voxfield} refines accuracy through non-projective TSDF fusion complemented by normal estimation from input point-cloud data.
-Despite their popularity and CPU efficiency, these voxel-based solutions exhibit inherent limitations such as scalability issues and discretization errors, reducing their effectiveness and precision in real-time SLAM applications.
+Notably, both Voxblox and Voxfield use voxel hashing, which enables sparse spatial memory allocation and helps mitigate scalability issues in large-scale environments.
+However, these approaches can still suffer from discretization artifacts and access-time variability, particularly in CPU-only systems or high-frequency mapping tasks.

 Hierarchical data structures such as OpenVDB \cite{OpenVDB} have been proposed to mitigate scalability constraints.
-Approaches leveraging OpenVDB include VDB-EDT \cite{VDB-EDT}, which represents ESDF through efficient distance transforms.
+Approaches leveraging OpenVDB include VDBFusion \cite{VDBFusion}, which integrates TSDF data into OpenVDB.
 While these hierarchical methods improve scalability and memory usage, their discrete nature still limits smooth interpolation capabilities and continuous optimization.

-Implicit neural representations have emerged as continuous alternatives to discrete methods, providing dense and differentiable volumetric maps.
-DeepSDF \cite{DeepSDF} introduced a neural-network-based implicit model to represent continuous SDFs.
-Continual Neural Mapping \cite{Continual_neural_mapping} proposed an incremental neural method employing replay buffers, but real-time incremental updates were first effectively demonstrated by iSDF \cite{iSDF}.
-More recently, HIO-SDF \cite{HIO-SDF} introduced a hierarchical approach combining global voxel structures with local LiDAR data to train neural models online.
-TNDF-Fusion \cite{TNDFFusion} compresses city-scale LiDAR maps via a Tri-Pyramid TNDF and NeRF-SLAM \cite{NerfSlam} delivers real-time dense monocular SLAM with hierarchical NeRFs, yet none of them unifies full 6-DoF LiDAR–inertial odometry with on-the-fly distance field mapping on a CPU.
+Implicit neural representations have emerged as continuous and differentiable alternatives to discrete volumetric maps.
+DeepSDF \cite{DeepSDF} introduced neural SDFs for continuous surface modeling, and real-time incremental updates were first achieved by iSDF \cite{iSDF}.
+More recently, HIO-SDF \cite{HIO-SDF} combines global voxel structures with local LiDAR data for online training, while SHINE-Mapping \cite{SHINE} employs a sparse-octree neural SDF for large-scale reconstruction, but it targets mapping rather than online LiDAR–inertial odometry.
+NeRF-SLAM \cite{NerfSlam} delivers real-time dense monocular SLAM with hierarchical NeRFs, yet none of them unifies full 6-DoF LiDAR–inertial odometry with on-the-fly distance field mapping on a CPU.
 Despite these advances, neural methods typically require significant pre-training, heavy computation, and are limited to small-scale SLAM due to memory and inference constraints.